redhat-eets/sno-tests/README.md

 podman push 192.168.49.147:5000/ptp-test --tls-verify=false
 ```

-When the test container is running from an OpenShift cluster, in order to be able to resolve the DNS query for multiple SNO clusters, extra DNS entries can be added to the `/etc/hosts` inside the container.
-Basically the test container need to be able access the following information:
+In order to be able to resolve the DNS query for multiple SNO clusters when the test container is running from an OpenShift cluster, extra DNS entries can be added to the `/etc/hosts` inside the container.
+Basically, the test container needs to be able access the following information:
 * kubeconfig file for each SNO custer
-* toplogy file
+* topology file
 * extra DNS entries for each SNO cluster and saved in `dns-entries`

-A config map can be used to pass in all these information.
+A config map can be used to pass in all this information, as in the below example,

-Here is an example to build this config map.
 ```
 # ls ptp-testconfig
 dns-entries  node12  node2  topology.yaml